 You should find a lot of instant coffee; stay away from them.
 You’ll also find a lot of grounded coffee beans.

-This is much better than instant coffee, and you can consider it, especially if you are just starting out.
+This is much better than instant coffee, which you can consider, especially if you are just starting out.

 Grind Your Beans Immediately Before Brewing

 Buying grounded coffee is convenient as you don’t have to invest in purchasing a grinder.
 And you don’t have to grind your coffee every morning in your zombie state.

 However, the Grounded coffee starts losing its essential oils and other flavor-impacting elements as soon as it is grounded.

 If you buy the beans off the shelf it means that it must have been grounded at least a week ago, and that’s a minimum.

 Even though you pack it in an oxygen-free container, it still isn’t as good as freshly ground coffee.

 Also, as you get more proficient in making espresso, you’d want to be in control of the ground size.